With more than 6.9 billion search requests per day, Google is the most used search engine in the world.

-The logo keeps it font, however, they removed the shadows, and turned it into a flat design.
+The logo keeps its font, however, they removed the shadows and turned it into a flat design.

-This type of graphic design is characterized by its minimalism and brightful colors.
+This type of graphic design is characterized by its minimalism and bright colors.
 It looks more aesthetically pleasing, and it is more practical as well.
-Using internet on a cellphone is becoming increasingly popular and this type of style is more convenient for adapting the logo to the size of the phone screen.
+Using the internet on a mobile phone is becoming increasingly popular and this type of style is more convenient for adapting the logo to the size of the phone screen.